 Duties:

-• Preferably attend all sessions, including a session held after the close of poll at 10pm on polling day.
+• Preferably attend all sessions at Charnwood Borough Council Offices, this may include a session held after the close of poll at 10pm on polling day.

 • Ensure the secrecy of the ballot at all times.